pandoc-jp/pandoc-doc-ja/users-guide.rst

 ::

-   ::: #refs
+   ::: {#refs}
    :::

 Otherwise, it will be placed at the end of the document.
 Generation of the bibliography can be suppressed by setting ``suppress-bibliography: true`` in the YAML metadata.

-If you wish the bibliography to have a section header, you can set ``reference-section-title`` in the metadata, or put the header at the beginning of the div with id ``refs`` (if you are using it) or at the end of your document:
+If you wish the bibliography to have a section heading, you can set ``reference-section-title`` in the metadata, or put the heading at the beginning of the div with id ``refs`` (if you are using it) or at the end of your document: